Happy Birthday Fred

 Track 2 starts with a clever, poking bassline from Tatsu Aoki, a minimalist funk patter accompanied by a light tapping beat from Chad Taylor on drums.
 It all hints at an exotic African rhythms, particularly once the saxophone starts into a slow, jamming mode and Aoki’s bass lays the foundation in very low, swampy notes and a catchy beat.
 It’s a wonderful piece, the best of the bunch.

-Track 3 starts with Anderson unaccompanied, first in an upbeat blues mood but later wandering into other jazz territories, of course.
+Track 3 sandersonpostertarts with Anderson unaccompanied, first in an upbeat blues mood but later wandering into other jazz territories, of course.
 He covers a lot of ground in five minutes before the rhythm section kicks in, Taylor with breezy fast drumming and Aoki opting for a bouncy, descending-note bassline.
 Anderson comes in with sax that’s plenty fast but not abrasive; coupled with the busy drums, it’s a piece with a lot of movement and a warm glow about it.

 Great stuff.
 But for a real birthday bash, check out the lineups for Anderson’s 2009 celebration, his 80th.
 You can see a list on Tatsu Aoki’s site, if you scroll down: Six days of artists like Ernest Dawkins, Ari Brown, Kidd Jordan, Henry Grimes, Dee Alexander and Jeff Chan.
 The Velvet Lounge is still selling promo posters from the event.